agilecrm/javascript-api/README.md

 _agile.set_email("contact@test.com");
 ```

-Note: This call is mandatory for all the rest of the API calls to work.
-They all use the email id set here to add/update the contact's info and associated data.
+**Note: This call is mandatory for API calls to work.
+They all use the email address set here to add / update the contact info and associated data.**

 ###2.Contact